ariadruker1/IND3156/README.md

 ```

 ## GO Language Election
-In the event of an election for positions such as city council, often people run as a party and have multiple candidates, of which you can vote for a certain amount.
-In this instance if someone were to vote for the VISION party in Vancouver, this is an example of how to keep track of the unique combinations that a person could have voted.
+To practice translating and learn more about Google's GO language, I will be approaching the same problem as above, but with a different situation.
+In Vancouver's past city council election, people are able to vote for multiple candidates.
+If someone were to vote for the VISION party in Vancouver, this is an example of how we could keep track of the unique combinations that a person could have voted.

 Just starting with naming and printing my variables, I wrote the code below
 ``` GO